Jamesreinhardt222/comm-documentation-assignment/docs/search.md

 ### Common sources of issues.
 {:toc}

--Antivirus software or security settings
+- Antivirus software or security settings
--Outdated version of the slack desktop app
+- Outdated version of the slack desktop app
--Outdated web browsers, plugins, or extensions -Outages or disruptions
+- Outdated web browsers, plugins, or extensions
+- Outages or disruptions

 -App storage malfunction or slack server errors.